gammapopolam/osm2gtfs/readme.md

 # OSM2GTFS - a simple scripts to get GTFS from OSM

 Some scripts to get GTFS from OSM in area id.
-Make sure that routes is in [OSM PTv2 schema](https://wiki.openstreetmap.org/wiki/Public_transport):
+Make sure that routes are in [OSM PTv2 schema](https://wiki.openstreetmap.org/wiki/Public_transport):

 - each route has an `public_transport:version=2`, `ref`, `name`  tag
 - in each route relation the participants ordered like: